Team-Slot/TeamSlot/README.md

   - workingHours: a touple of datetime.time to represent the times that the team are willing to work between, the times of the day that the meeting must not be booked outside of
 - getMoreOptions(): returns remaining options, used if none of the options supplied work for everybody
 - getFinalSlot(): taking a list (potentially empty) of slots that don't work for everybody in the team, this function then calculates the slots that do work for everybody and determines a slot for the meeting, returning this as the final slot

+## Dependencies

+TeamSlot's ScheduleCore has a few dependencies, these are
+- Python (inc datetime, ics, requests, itertools and arrow)
+- SQLite